 - Since I know I will be baking the next day, I will prepare more starter the night before.
 I will feed at 1:7:7 ratio so it will last me until the next morning, about 10 hours to double or triple at 75-77 F (24-25C).
 This also depends on the strength of your starter and the room temperature the starter is at.
 It may be faster or longer.I use 5 grams starter + 35 grams flour + 35 grams water.
 I usually prepare a bit more as some may get stuck to the glass jar, spatula, etc.

-- Remember that you want to use your starter at its peak, meaning it has doubled or tripled when you are ready to use it
+- Ideally, you want to use your starter at its peak, meaning it has doubled or tripled when you are ready to use it.
+If for some reason you can't use the starter right away, store it in the fridge and try to use it within 12 hours for the best result.

 Fermentolyse (around 8:00 am):